st1020/LikeIt/exampleSite/content/posts/theme-documentation-extended-shortcodes/index.en.md

   enable: true
 ---

-**LoveIt** theme provides multiple shortcodes on top of built-in ones in Hugo.
+**LikeIt** theme provides multiple shortcodes on top of built-in ones in Hugo.

 <!--more-->